ladrians/mlND-Capstone/project/project.md

 ### Datasets and Inputs

 For this phase a robocar was run to follow a standard race track in recording mode.
-After a few laps, it recorded thousand of 160x120 RGB images.
+After a few laps, it recorded hundreds of 160x120 RGB images.
 The sample track is as follows:

 ![Sample Track](./images/sample_track.JPG)